-Why we chose the wooden water pipe:
+Why we chose the Gas-Air Machine:

-What we thought about the project:
+What we thought of the project: